Jorge-Montero/quinceanera-y-low-riders/README.md

-# quinceanera-y-low-riders
 # Quinceanera-y-_Low-Riders_

 ## _Dress for the Special Night_
 - Selections for the Party
-           or
-- While Enjoying a Vacation
+- Something to Sport While Enjoying a Vacation

 ## **_Capture the Moment_**
 - Photograghy